 Visit Hoi An for old world charm

-This UNESCO site is a Vietnam must see and features on most travellers’ Vietnam vacation bucket list, yet, despite the hordes of tourists, Hoi An somehow manages to retain its old-world charm.
-It may just be my favourite place in the entire country.
+This UNESCO site is a Vietnam must-see and features on most travelers’ Vietnam vacation bucket list, yet, despite the hordes of tourists, Hoi An somehow manages to retain its old-world charm.
+It may just be my favorite place in the entire country.

 Where to stay in Hoi An